dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/primary-parameter-and-runtime-settings-advanced.md

 **Parameters**

-`[in] content` A JSON string that represents the content of the settings.
+`[in] content`: A JSON string that represents the content of the settings.
-`[in] conflictMode` The parameter setting mode, which decides whether to inherit parameters from previous template setting or to overwrite previous settings with the new template.
+`[in] conflictMode`: The parameter setting mode, which decides whether to inherit parameters from previous template setting or to overwrite previous settings with the new template.
-`[in,out] error` Input a pointer to an error object.
-If an error occurs, this pointer is set to an actual error object containing the error information.
-You may specify nil for this parameter if you do not want the error information.
+`[in,out] error`: A pointer to an error object.

+An error occurs when:

+- The library failed to parse the JSON string.
+- There exists parameters that are invalid or out of range.
+- The template name is invalid.

 **Code Snippet**